A fathead pizza on a wood cutting board.

 Notes

 1. Yeast should be foamy and thick with virtually all the liquid consumed by the yeast.
-Sugar or honey can be used in place of the inulin however sweeteners cannot, as they do not feed the yeast.
+Sugar or honey can be used in place of the inulin.
+Keto sweeteners will not activate yeast.

 2. I always use Bobs Red Mill double acting baking powder.
 It is gluten free and aluminium free, so it does not have a bitter taste.
 Plus, it works to help rise gluten free baking during cold and heating process.